 Before any technological improvement anyhow, the true change happens at the organizational and individual level.
 The way people interact, the day to day job, changes.
 So digital transformation really is the transformation of the human behavior, in a world where 80% of our time (which we spend at work or working) will slowly move away from contact with nature and animals, away from contemplation, slow rhythm and meditation and more towards the world of wonders, where artificiality merges with reality in a way we will no longer able to tell the difference and realize that we spent 3/4 of your life in front of a screen.

 That’s all ladies and gentlemen!
 What do you think about digital transformation?
 Did you experience the same in your company?
-I am looking forward to hearing your opinions in the comment section below.
+I am looking forward to hearing your opinions.